-Anita Allen is Henry R. Silverman Professor of Law and Professor of Philosophy at the University of Pennsylvania Law School, as well as a senior fellow in the Bioethics Department of the School of Medicine.
+Anita Allen is Vice Provost for Faculty, the Henry R. Silverman Professor of Law, Professor of Philosophy, and Senior Fellow in the Bioethics Department of the School of Medicine at the University of Pennsylvania.
+Professor Allen also serves on the Presidential Commission for the Study of Bioethical Issues.
 Among her published works are Privacy Law and Society (West, 2007), The New Ethics: A Guided Tour of the 21st Century Moral Landscape (Miramax Books/Harper Collins, 2004) and Why Privacy Isn't Everything: Feminist Reflections on Personal Accountability (Rowman and Littlefield, 2003).

 An expert on federal grants and contracts, David Apatoff is a partner in the Arnold & Porter law firm.
 He is co-chair of the firm's intellectual property and technology group, working with research in biotechnology, genomic research and life sciences.
 He has a strong personal interest in the welfare of people with mental disabilities.

 Dana Bazelon works as a public defender in the city of Philadelphia.
 She represents indigent adults and children charged with crimes in the Philadelphia Court of Common Pleas.
 A graduate of Georgetown University Law School, Ms. Bazelon clerked for the Honorable Michael Baylson of the Eastern District of Pennsylvania.
 She also helped to found Leadership 21, a pilot project of the Bazelon Center, which seeks to inspire young advocates in the mental health community.